4mica-Network/aligned_layer/docs/3_guides/4mica_payment_plan.md

     - `RecipientClient::verify_payment_guarantee(cert)` for signature/domain/operator key.
     - Business checks: recipient = configured Aligned payee, asset/network match expectations, amount equals the required per-proof fee (gateway enforces equality), timestamp/TTL still valid.
 (TODO: add a helper that pulls tab TTL + settlement policy from core and validates claims/timestamps/amount/recipient in one place)
     - Consider `total_amount` to cap cumulative credit granted per tab.
 (TODO)
   - If valid, accept the proof into the batch; skip escrow balance deduction.
-Aggregator gas funding stays as today (batcher wallet).
+Aggregator gas funding stays as today (batcher wallet → on-chain transfer when `respondToTaskV2` runs).
+  - ServiceManager `createNewTask` still posts the task on-chain; only the payment proof step is moved off-chain, so the user experience is faster but consensus latency is unchanged.

 ## Aggregator Behavior